tabahi/ESP-Wifi-Config/README.md

 #include <ESPWifiConfig.h>
 int Config_reset_btn = 0; //GPIO0, D0 on Node32, D3 on NodeMCU8266.
 Pressing this button for more than 5-10sec will reset the WiFi configuration
+boolean debug = true; //prints info on Serial when true

 ESPWifiConfig WifiConfig("myESP", 80, Config_reset_btn, false, "fallback_wifi", "fallback_pass", debug_true);